Journal policy on ethics for conducting, reporting, writing, and publishing research.

 ETHICS COMMITTEE APPROVALS

 Approval by a Research Ethics Committee must be indicated in the article for all research involving human subjects.
-The research should be conducted according to the Declaration of Helsinki (2013) guidelines.Incluir o link para https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/The paper must inform that informed consent has been obtained from patients where appropriate.
+Include the name of the institution of the Ethics Committee.
+The research should be conducted according to the Declaration of Helsinki (2013) guidelines: https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/ The manuscript must state if informed consent has been obtained from patients where appropriate.

 Articles involving research with animals must conform to the legal requirements of the country in which the work was carried out.
 A statement identifying institutional committee approval of the experiments must be included in the article.
-Techniques should follow Committee on Animal Research and Ethics (CARE) guidelines.
+Techniques should follow Committee on Animal Research and Ethics (CARE) guidelines: http://www.apa.org/science/leadership/care/guidelines.aspx

 ETHICAL RESPONSIBILITIES OF AUTHORS

-GMR is committed to upholding the integrity of scientific research reports.
-The journal follows the Committee on Publication Ethics (COPE) guidelines on how to deal with potential acts of misconduct.
-Incluir o link para http://www.apa.org/science/leadership/care/guidelines.aspx
+Genetics and Molecular Research is committed to upholding the integrity of scientific research reports.
+The journal follows the Committee on Publication Ethics (COPE) guidelines on how to deal with potential acts of misconduct: https://publicationethics.org/guidance/Guidelines

-No data, text, figures or theories by others are presented as if they were the author’s own (“plagiarism”).
-GMR uses software to screen for plagiarism.
+- No data, text, figures or theories by others are presented as if they were the author’s own (“plagiarism”).
+Genetics and Molecular Research uses software to screen for plagiarism.

-Upon request authors should be prepared to send relevant documentation or data in order to verify the validity of the results.
+- Upon request authors should be prepared to send relevant documentation or data in order to verify the validity of the results that they are reporting.

 Plagiarism and Fabrication